Sanfordzacky01/Redesigned-October-invention/README.md

-# Redesigned-October-invention
+# Redesigned-Octo-invention
-This an am weather invention series
+This an all weather invention series